AdobeDocs/blueprints-learn.en/help/blueprints/b2b/b2b-buying-group-journeys.md

 As a result of the enhanced B2B abilities provided by Journey Optimizer B2B Edition, you can now address these challenges:

 * A lack of _customer-first_ marketing campaigns.
-* Inconsistent Marketing Qualified lead (MQL) conversion to Sales Qualified lead (SQL), requiring alignment of initiatives with sales to nurture MQL
+* Inconsistent Marketing Qualified Lead (MQL) conversion to Sales Qualified Lead (SQL), requiring alignment of initiatives with sales to nurture MQL
 * Lack of a saleable mechanism to identify and target _compete_ accounts.
 * Concentration risk in revenue and pipeline.